Chapter 16:

 “I don’t know.”
 Without noticing, Wilhelmina had snuck in close to Amala.
 “Um…”

 “It’s warmer here.”
 She said innocently, pressing into Amala’s side.
 Feeling a nostalgic sensation overwhelm her, the woman reached down and embraced the girl!
 The heat from her pyrokinesis rapidly dissipated, so she kicked it in again, purposely warming the girl.
-When Harper noticed the temperature climbing, he also tried to join in on the warm spot, but the eyes of the lioness perturbed him!
+When Harper noticed the temperature climbing, he also tried to join, yet eyes of a lioness perturbed him!

 “I swear, I said to keep your hand on your neck.”
 Katie returned, full plastic bags in both arms.
 She placed them down and started pulling medical supplies out.
 “Hold your hair up, then stay still.”
 She spoke firmly to Amala, while separating her from Wilhelmina, who Amala pulled back in for another hug!
 “No!
 Do what I say!
 Now!”
 Roughly contorting the stubborn woman’s hair, Katie incorporated one of her own bracelets into a makeshift hair tie!
 Amala’s long black locks, silky and vibrant, were wound up into a messy, twisted topknot.